 One thing I have come to realize is this: The key to building an authentic business is building an authentic life.

-These beliefs will be at the core of everything I do.
-They will serve as the foundation for my writing, my design, and everything else I create.
+This belief is at the core of everything I do.
+It serves as the foundation for my writing, my design, and everything else I create.

 Like Sonny, I too, have a yellow post-it-note.
-It sits on my desk, mere inches away from where I am typing this.
-A place where I will always see it.
+It sits on my desk, mere inches away from where I am typing this, and in a place where I will always see it.

 It says: Honesty, no matter what.